 To be eligible for a Juris Doctor degree, a student must have:

-- received course credit for 90 credit hours, with a minimum of 65 credit hours in regularly scheduled class sessions;
+- Received course credit for at least 90 credit hours, with a minimum of 65 credit hours in regularly scheduled class sessions;

 - Satisfactorily completed at least one course designated as satisfying the Skills Course Requirement;

 - Satisfactorily completed at least one course designated as satisfying the Drafting Course Requirement;

 - Attained and maintained a cumulative grade point average of at least 2.0 for students who entered prior to June 2019 or, at least 2.1 for students who entered in June 2019 and thereafter;